-Many people get infected with STDs everyday, and the first thing that they should do is to verify if they really have the disease.
+Many people get infected with STDs every day, and the first thing that they should do is to verify if they really have the disease.
 This way, they and their doctors can identify which type of treatment to use to them in order to get rid of the virus or bacteria that causes the infection.

-So the next step now has got to do with where to get a STD test.
+So the next step now has got to do with where to get an STD test.
 You have probably heard about STD clinics.
 These facilities are there to help people with sexually transmitted diseases.
 They are equipped with the appropriate tools and equipment that are able to accurately analyze and diagnose a patient.

-While the main method of transmitting STDs is through sexual contact, there are also other ways to contract them.
+While the main method of transmitting STDs is through sexual contact, there are also other ways to catch them.
 Open wounds and sores, exposure to infected body fluids, use of infected needles, etc are just some of the non-sexual ways of having an STD.

-Getting tested in a STD clinic has several advantages.
+Getting tested in an STD clinic has several advantages.
 It offers convenience and affordability.
 Because it is a clinic that specifically caters to STDs, you will not have to deal with other non-STD patients that are ahead of you in the line.
 You will be dealt with in a straightforward manner and assess your condition.
 You will talk to a medical professional that is knowledgeable on STDs and will provide you with all the options that you have.
 He or she will give a detailed and clear explanation of the type of disease that you have.
 He or she will tell you how it will affect your body and what changes it may cause in the long run if it is not treated as soon as possible.

 As a patient, you may have to undergo more than one STD test.
 Getting a negative on your first exam does not automatically mean that you are STD-free.
 Most STDs do not show symptoms during their early stages.
 Many of them are almost undetected during their first few weeks in the human body.
 These viruses, bacteria, etc have an incubation period where they take their time to multiply and cause serious damage.
 It will take about at least two weeks to several months before the immune system has produced enough antibodies for that specific STD.
 These tests are done for the purpose of detecting the presence of antibodies in the bloodstream, and it may take a while for that to happen.

-A sample of the patient’s blood, saliva, urine, or swabs of the insides of his or her mouth are among what’s needed when taking an STD test.
+A sample of the patient’s blood, saliva, urine, or swabs of the insides of his or her mouth are what’s needed when taking an STD test.
 These samples are then taken to a laboratory and examined.
 The STD clinic will release the results in a couple of days or up to a few weeks, depending on some circumstances.

 Early detection of sexually transmitted diseases plays an important role in the prevention of spreading the infection to more parts of the body.
 So be responsible and get tested!